 - Notices of meetings must be honest, accurate and not misleading.
 They must clearly state and, where necessary, explain the nature of the business of the meeting; - Meetings must be held during normal business hours and at a place convenient for the greatest number of shareholders to attend; - (c) Notices of meetings must encourage shareholders to attend shareholder meetings and, if not possible, to participate by proxy and must refer to procedures for appointing a proxy and for directing the proxy how to vote on a particular resolution.
-The proxy agreement must list the agenda items and must specify the vote (such as "yes," "no" or "abstain"); - Notices must ensure that all material information and documentation is provided to shareholders on each agenda item for any shareholder meeting, including but not limited to any recommendations or dissents of directors; - The board must propose a separate resolution at any meeting on (e) each substantially separate issue, so that unrelated issues are not "bundled" together; - (f) In meetings where directors are to be elected or removed the board must ensure that each person is voted on separately, so that the shareholders can evaluate each person individually; - The chairman of the meeting must encourage questions from shareholders, including questions regarding the conventional bank licensee's corporate governance guidelines; - The minutes of the meeting must be made available to (h) shareholders upon their request as soon as possible but not later than 30 days after the meeting; and - Disclosure of all material facts must be made to the shareholders (i) by the Chairman prior to any vote by the shareholders. - HC-7.2.2 The conventional bank licensee should require all directors to attend and be available to answer questions from shareholders at any shareholder meeting and, in particular, ensure that the chairs of the audit, remuneration and nominating committees are ready to answer appropriate questions regarding matters within their committee's responsibility (it being understood that confidential and proprietary business information may be kept confidential).
+The proxy agreement must list the agenda items and must specify the vote (such as "yes," "no" or "abstain"); - Notices must ensure that all material information and documentation is provided to shareholders on each agenda item for any shareholder meeting, including but not limited to any recommendations or dissents of directors; - The board must propose a separate resolution at any meeting on (e) each substantially separate issue, so that unrelated issues are not "bundled" together; - In meetings where directors are to be elected or removed the (f) board must ensure that each person is voted on separately, so that the shareholders can evaluate each person individually; - The chairman of the meeting must encourage questions from shareholders, including questions regarding the conventional bank licensee's corporate governance guidelines; - The minutes of the meeting must be made available to (h) shareholders upon their request as soon as possible but not later than 30 days after the meeting; and - Disclosure of all material facts must be made to the shareholders (i) by the Chairman prior to any vote by the shareholders. - HC-7.2.2 The Bahraini conventional bank licensee should require all directors to attend and be available to answer questions from shareholders at any shareholder meeting and, in particular, ensure that the chairs of the audit, remuneration and nominating committees are ready to answer appropriate questions regarding matters within their committee's responsibility (it being understood that confidential and proprietary business information may be kept confidential). - HC-7.2.3 The Bahraini conventional bank licensee should require its external auditor to attend the annual shareholders' meeting and be available to answer shareholders' questions concerning the conduct and conclusions of the audit.